developer9998/DevMinecraftMod/README.md

 # DevMinecraftMod
-Dev's Minecraft Mod (DevMinecraftMod) is a mod for Gorilla Tag that brings aspects from Minecraft into the game.
+Dev's Minecraft Mod is a mod for Gorilla Tag that adds Minecraft Creative Mode to the game.

 ## Information
 ### Blocks